ZXBYNXK/Grads/grads/README.md

 &nbsp;
 &nbsp;

-# Create a Mongoose schema for graduates -Mongoose
+# Create a Mongoose schema for graduates

 - [x] Create graduate.js file in the models directory